wd5gnr/1802UNO/readme.md

 The various commands to save and read memory only operate on RAM You can "Load" through the ROM but it won't change the contents

+There are three demo ROMs:
+* IDIOT/4 at location 8000 (see below)
-You can load ETOPS in rom (see http://www.elf-emulation.com/software/rctops.html and below) or the IDIOT/4 monitor in rom (see below)
+* ETOPS monitor (see http://www.elf-emulation.com/software/rctops.html and below) at location 9000 (see below)
-By default a HiLo game is in ROM (see below)
+* A HiLo game is at C000 (see below)

-To run it put C0 80 00 at location 0 to jump to it.
-Note it uses RAM at 03FF.
+To run it put C0 XX 00 at location 0 to jump to it (where XX is 80 for for IDIOT/4, 90 for ETOPS, and C0 for Hi lo).
 On power up (but not reset) the first 3 bytes of RAM initialize to C0 80 00.

-The file 1802rom.h only includes another file (1802idiot.h, 1802hilo.h, or 1802etops.h) so it is reasonably easy to flip different ROM images around.
+The file 1802rom.h only includes other files (1802idiot.h, 1802hilo.h, or 1802etops.h) so it is reasonably easy to flip different ROM images around and change where they load.
+Note that 1802 code is not always relocatable, so be sure you put ROM code where it will run correctly.

 General Operation Overview
 ===